SuneGadegaard/DinnerWithFriends/README.md

 \end{align}
 $$

-Finally, it should be ensured that pupil $j$ visits pupil $i$ at least once:
+Finally, it should be ensured that pupil $j$ visits pupil $i$ at most once:

 $$
 \begin{align}